Paul Petrino: Later career

 Following his firing in Idaho after the 2021 season, Petrino was briefly on the staff at South Alabama as an offensive analyst, then joined Jim McElwain's staff at Central Michigan as the offensive coordinator.
 In February 2024, he became the wide receivers coach at South Alabama under new head coach Major Applewhite.
 On January 7, 2025, Petrino was promoted as the offensive coordinator and quarterbacks coach.

 Personal life

-Petrino is the younger brother, by six years, of Arkansas offensive coordinator Bobby Petrino; both were quarterbacks at Carroll.
+Petrino is the younger brother, by six years, of North Carolina offensive coordinator Bobby Petrino; both were quarterbacks at Carroll.
 When Paul was a player, Bobby was the offensive coordinator.
 The brothers have worked together on coaching teams such as Louisville, the Atlanta Falcons, and Arkansas.
 His son, Mason Petrino, played quarterback for him at Idaho, and started in games from 2017 to 2019.